Lindsey

 How to Pronounce Lindsey

 Our model has identified 3 different pronunciations for the name Lindsey.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 55.8% confident that Lindsey is pronounced as LIHN-zee.
-The next most likely pronunciation is LIHND-zee, at 32.6% confidence.
+Our model is 55.8% confident that Lindsey is pronounced as LIHN-zee, which has 2 syllables.
+The next most likely pronunciation is LIHND-zee, at 32.6% confidence, with 2 syllables.

 2